KrishnaSChavan/MachineLearning/Review classification/README.md

 ### 1 stands for poitive review
 ### 0 stands for negative review
 #### Steps
+Take first review
-* Keeping alphabets from a-z and A-Z and removing all thing.
+* Keeping alphabets from a-z and A-Z and removing all thing like ',','.',']',':',etc.
 * Converting all alphabets to lower case.
-* Spliting Data of row
+* Spliting Data for each word
 * Stemming words
 * Combining words and appending it to numpy array
 * Repeting above steps for all reviews